-North Yorkshire is a beautiful county of contrast with a rich historical heritage, a proud rural community, breathtaking countryside and the area around the The Old Coach House is exceptional.
-Within an hours drive you could be on the heather bound North Yorkshire Moors, enjoy a seascape picture post card view at Whitby or Scarborough.
+North Yorkshire is a beautiful county of contrast with a rich historical heritage, a proud rural community, breathtaking countryside and the area around The Old Coach House is exceptional.
+Within an hours drive, you could be on the heather bound North Yorkshire Moors, enjoy a seascape picture postcard view at Whitby or Scarborough.

 Tea rooms, bistro’s, restaurants, shops, public houses, craft centres and much much more can be found throughout these picturesque dales offering plenty to do and see.
 Experience the warmth and hospitality Yorkshire has to offer.
 Coverdale, Swaledale, Wharfdale, Arkengarthdale, Langstrothdale are but a few places to visit if you want breathtaking scenery, wonderful walks and plenty of fresh air.

-Ripon, steeped in history and Cathedral City of The Dales is only a ten minute drive away and there’s a whole host of things to do and see.
+Ripon, steeped in history and the Cathedral City of The Dales is only a ten-minute drive away and there’s a whole host of things to do and see.

 There’s a host of visitor attractions in the area and lots to do and see.
 Visit Lightwater Valley (which is only 5 minutes away)

-if you are looking for family fun or shopping, there are country hostelries dotted around this part of the world and award winning restaurants all within an easy drive.
+if you are looking for family fun or shopping, there are country hostelries dotted around this part of the world and award winning restaurants all within an easy drive away.

 Things to see and do…

 - Ripon Races

 - Ripley Castle

 - Bolton Castle